abingeorge07/RoSE/README.md

 In summary, this project makes the following contributions:

 * We build RoSÉ, a hardware-software co-simulation infrastructure for pre-silicon, full-stack evaluation of robotics UAV SoCs.
-RoSÉ captures the dynamic interactions between robotic hardware, software, and environment\footnote{We commit to an open-source release of the RoSÉ framework.
+RoSÉ captures the dynamic interactions between robotic hardware, software, and environment\footnote{We commit to an open-source release of the RoSÉ framework.}

 * We design software algorithms, and hardware SoCs along with robotic environments, to holistically evaluate the co-design trade-off in robotic UAV systems using RoSÉ.